ExpiringFrog/deribingo/README.md

 ## Tips

+- Start by analyzing the bingo card and documentation, so you can choose the fastest way to get a bingo.
-- Your code only needs to work for the 2 hours of the challenge, so don't waste time writing your code too general.
+- Your code only needs to work for the 2 hours of the challenge, so don't waste time by making the code too general.
+The code can be very ugly.
 - Completing a task in one evaluation of your code is usually harder than going step-by-step.
-- Make sure you understand the code from both examples.
+- Make sure you understand the code of both `sync.py` and `async.py`.
-- Start by analyzing the bingo card and documentation, so you can choose the fastest way to get a bingo.